-, Plair v. ntiff(s), Case No
+, Plair v. ntiff(s), Case No.

+•

-, Defe endant(s).
+Defe endant(s).

 PRE-TRIAL ORDER

-meeting on [] to Business Court Standing Order Section SERT DATE] and now submit this personal transfer of the section of the tion 7(a), the parties participated in a pre-trial pre-trial order.
+to Business Court Standing Order Sect NSERT DATE] and now submit this p tion 7(a), the parties participated in a pre-trial pre-trial order.

+1. GENI ERAL INFORMATION

-(a) er of the attorneys or parties who will conduct
+(a) The name, address, and phone number the trial are as follows: er of the attorneys or parties who will conduct

 Plaintiff(s):

-Defendant(s):
+Defendant(s) ):

 (b) the parties as shown are correct and complete,